pbgso/pbgso.github.io/abstracts.md

 <h1 style="color:#202520">Call for Abstracts</h1>

 <b style="color:#202520">The deadline has passed for in-person 20 minute presentation abstract submissions.
-We are still accepting poster session and video flash talk submissions, please apply at using the button below.</b>
+We are still accepting poster session and video flash talk submissions, please apply using the button below.</b>

 <b style="color:#202520">----------------------------------------------------------------------------------------</b>